Pea Protein Powder Nutrition, Benefits, How to Use and FAQs

 Protein powder is available in several forms, most commonly as whey protein, brown rice protein powder and soy.
 Whey and brown rice protein have some incredible benefits, and both are very useful in their own right.

-Although pea protein powder isn’t currently in the top three, experts predict that it will begin drastically increasing in popularity over the next few years given the huge surge in health-conscious consumers and the continued push toward following a more plant-based and sustainable diet.
+Pea protein powder has increased in popularity amid the huge surge in health-conscious consumers and the continued push toward following a more plant-based and sustainable diet.

 So how is pea protein made?
 It’s produced by grinding the peas into a powder and then removing the starch and fiber to leave a highly concentrated pea protein isolate that’s perfect for adding to smoothies, baked goods or desserts to quickly boost protein intake.